manomintis/adonis-api-resources/README.md

 - **page** — Number of the page to show (optional, default: 1)
 - **limit** — Items per page (optional, default: 10)

+### Important notice

+Do not use `paginate()` on a collection that has already been paginated.
+If the collection is paginated by an ORM or ODM, this extension will only forward the original pagination metadata to the endpoint without altering it.

 ## Pagination support

 Offset-based pagination is supported for [Lucid](https://github.com/adonisjs/lucid) and [MongoDB ODM for AdonisJS](https://github.com/DreamsHive/adonis-odm)